open/close all folders

 - The Orion Conspiracy is one of the first, if not the first, games to break the gay taboo, and this game was released in 1995.
 Devlin is investigating the death of his son Danny.
 In the course of the investigation, he discovers that his son Danny was gay and was in a relationship (that involved love letters) with Kaufmann.
 Shortly after this, Kaufmann confronts Devlin.
 Kaufmann confirms that he and Danny are both gay.
 Both of them get into a shouting match about how Devlin drove away Danny and that Devlin is just some anti-gay bigot who is now thinking that Kaufmann murdered Danny over a lover's tiff.
 When left alone, Devlin is left feeling guilty over being a poor father for Danny, and that they had been so distant that he simply had no idea that Danny was gay.
 Devlin also feels that Danny could have told him about this, and that he would not have been angry with Danny for that.

-- Although Gone Home seems like a horror story, it's actually one of these, about your sister realizing that she is in love with her (female) best friend.
+- Gone Home actually revolves around this concept.
+The entire horror game plot is just a Red Herring, the story is really about the Player Character's sister realizing that she is in love with her (female) best friend.

 - Dawn, to Kelli, in World of Fizz reveals early on that she had a crush on Kelli since the first grade, and the two later enter into a relationship.